 Undersize catch rates differ between areas and between the fixed site surveys and the on-board observer program.
 Consequently, calculating a pre-recruitment index (PRI) by simply averaging across the entire dataset would result in changes in observer coverage influencing the PRI value in a way that is unrelated to real changes in undersize abundance.
 To address this both the observer and fixed site PRIs are calculated for a number of pre-determined areas which are then combined ensuring that the contribution of each area remains consistent through time.
-The observer based PRI is also scaled so that its mean value matches that of the fixed site PRI, this enables these two data sources to be combined in a way that gives them equal importance.
+The observer-based PRI is also scaled so that its mean value matches that of the fixed site PRI, this enables these two data sources to be combined in a way that gives them equal importance.

 The PRI indices calculated from both data sources show similar trends with a rapid decline from the recent peak in 2011/12 to a record low in 2015/16.
-Since that time PRI has been trending upwards with values in the last two years at around the threshold level of 1.81 undersize per potlift (Figure 7).
-The most recent 2021/22 value is 1.87 undersize per potlift.
+Since that time PRI has been trending upwards with values in the last three years above the threshold level of 1.67 undersize per pot-lift (Figure 7).
+The most recent 2022/23 value is 1.83 undersize per pot-lift.
 Observer and fixed site PRI have been highly correlated indicating consistent signals in both data sources and providing confidence in the representativeness of these indices.

 As a consequence of COVID restrictions, full coverage was not obtained in the observer program in 2019/20.
 The observer sites that were completed are by chance those with typically the lowest PRI (Port Fairy and Warrnambool), consequently the PRI was considered incomplete for the 2019/20 assessment period.
-For the 2020/21 and 2021/22 assessment coverage was complete.